 It was a holy day and the Bodhisatta was giving a sermon.
 The old brahmin thought going to listen might take away his troubles.
 As the Bodhisatta preached, he saw the disturbed old brahmin standing in the back and asked him what was wrong.
-He told the Bodhisatta of the prophecy, and by thinking logically the Bodhisatta deciphered it.
-He first pondered the many causes of death in the world—such as falling out of a tree, being struck by a weapon, ingesting poison, drowning, freezing, disease, eaten by fish, etc.—and then noticed the old brahmin’s sack and realized a snake must have crawled in unnoticed.
-If he stayed on the road this night, the old brahmin would open his bag to eat dinner and be bit by the snake and die.
-If he returned home, his wife would get bit when she put away his things.
-He announced his theory and the old brahmin laid his bag on the ground and beat it with a stick.
+He told the Bodhisatta of the prophecy, and by thinking logically, the Bodhisatta deciphered it.
+He first pondered the many causes of death in the world—such as falling out of a tree, being struck by a weapon, ingesting poison, drowning, freezing, disease, being eaten by fish—and then he noticed the old brahmin’s sack and realized a snake must have crawled in unnoticed.
+If he stayed on the road this night, the old brahmin would open his bag to eat dinner and be bitten by the snake and die.
+If he returned home, his wife would get bitten when she put away his things.
+He announced his theory, and the old brahmin laid his bag on the ground and beat it with a stick.
 Just as predicted, a snake crawled out.

 Waving cloth and snapping fingers, the crowd cheered wildly and threw gems at the Bodhisatta, who told them wisdom is the most important thing to have if you want to aim for nirvana.
 A snake charmer caught the snake and let it loose in the forest.

-The old brahmin offered the Bodhisatta his seven hundred coins in gratitude, but he not only refused them, the Bodhisatta gave the old brahmin three hundred coins.
+The old brahmin offered the Bodhisatta his seven hundred coins in gratitude, but he not only refused them, the Bodhisatta gave the old brahmin three hundred more.
 The Bodhisatta also asked the old brahmin about his wife, and when he answered that she was very young, the Bodhisatta said she was surely sinning with another man: if he took the money home, she would give it to her lover.
 Following the advice of the Bodhisatta, he hid his bag of coins at the root of a tree outside the village before going home.